 To be eligible for Nationella Insatsstyrkan, the candidate is required to have at least 2 years of distinguished service in the police, a clean criminal record, and be able to pass a series of tests:

 - Non-predisposition for several types of phobias, such as fear of cramped spaces, heights, or water

 - 10 days in the field

 Nationella Insatsstyrkan’s headquarters

-They are based in Stockholm and under the direct control of the Prime Minister, who directs them in matters of terrorist actions against Sweden.
+They are based in Stockholm and under the prime minister’s direct control, who directs them in matters of terrorist actions against Sweden.
 If the armed response is used to free a hostage from the terrorists, it can only be ordered by the Prime Minister of Sweden or if the life of the hostage is in mortal danger.
-Transportation of NI members is carried out by the Swedish Air Force, or by other branches of the Services.
+Transportation of NI members is carried out by the Swedish Air Force or other branches of the Services.